KL-Hsu/mathematical_modeling_of_complex_formation/Readme.md

 ### Python Interactive mode

 - Alternatively, you can directly use the Python interactive mode without Jupyter Notebook.
-Using command line and change directory to the ./mathematical_modeling_of_complex_formation/
+Use command line and change directory to the ./mathematical_modeling_of_complex_formation/

 - Enter the Python interactive mode: